imahungrypanda/TripPlanner/README.md

 - [ ] tests
 - [ ] store history to the browser using localStorage for continuous history
 - [ ] undo button
+- [ ] option to set start and end points